A Burnt-Out Case: Plot summary

 The following morning Parkinson informs Querry that Rycker has arrived in Luc in pursuit of his wife and, upon discovering his wife's diary with an entry stating "Spent the night with Q", Rycker accuses Querry of having an affair.
 Querry, after briefly meeting Mrs. Rycker and learning that she is pregnant with Rycker's child, leaves Luc and returns to the village, where the construction of the hospital is nearing completion.

 Days later Mrs. Rycker arrives at the convent near the village.
 She tells the sisters and priests that she has been having an affair with Querry and that she is pregnant with his child.
-When Querry visits her she claims that she thought of Querry whilst having sex with Rycker in an attempt to endure the man, and thus she became pregnant with what she views as Querry's child (despite it being Rycker's).
+When Querry visits her she admits to him in private that she is lying, and agrees that the two have never slept together.
+Still she says that since she thought of Querry while having sex with Rycker the child is his in the emotional sense (despite Rycker being the biological father).
+Moreover, she will not admit the truth to anyone else no matter how much Querry might suffer from it, as she wants to make Rycker divorce her.
+Querry is left with no option but to leave, thinking that he might have finally met someone as ruthlessly selfish as he himself used to be.

 Father Thomas, the temporary supervisor of the village, becomes angry at Querry for bringing shame and sin upon the village (as well as damaging his image as saintly – despite strong objections to having such an image from Querry himself).
 Rycker arrives at the village and demands to see Querry, who has gone to stay in Dr. Colin's room for the night.
 Rycker begins to walk to Dr. Colin's stating that a court would never convict him, which troubles the priests – one of whom pursues Rycker to prevent him shooting Querry.
 Enraged, Rycker confronts Querry.
-While being accused of adultery, Querry laughs at the absurdity of the accusations.
-Rycker misinterprets the laugh and becomes angry and shoots Querry, who then dies.
+While being accused of adultery, Querry laughs at the absurdity of being confronted the one time he is actually innocent.
+Rycker misinterprets the laugh as mockery, and shoots Querry dead.

-Querry is buried in the village, which fulfills his wish to never return to his old life.
+Querry is buried in the village, while Rycker faces a probable acquittal due to acting in passion and in defence of his honour as a husband.
+Ms Rycker likewise is assumed to gain her divorce in the end.